canonical-ols/conn-check/docs/tutorial-part-3.rst

 .. code-block:: sh

+    $ juju deploy cs:~ubuntuone-hackers/trusty/conn-check-31 my-service-conn-check
-    $ juju deploy cs:~ubuntuone-hackers/trusty/conn-check-31 my-service-conn-check revision=108 # pin to the rev of conn-check you want to use
+    $ juju set my-service-conn-check revision=108 # pin to the rev of conn-check you want to use
     $ juju add-relation my-service conn-check